markjnkim/es_mod/01-html/content/step-3-hero.md

 > **Deep Dive:** To learn more, see [the discussion on StackOverflow about absolute vs. relative positioning](https://stackoverflow.com/questions/10426497/position-relative-vs-absolute).

 > **Connect the Dots:** Another possible value to use instead of pixels is percentages.
 Let's see how this might work.
 For the declaration that assigns the `right` position property, let's use a percentage and see what the difference is.
 About 10% covered around 140px.
 Mathematically speaking, this means that the full screen value of 1400px at 10% will be 140px.
 This is why the form's position remains the same.
 The true value of having a relative size instead of a static size is that on different screen sizes, the position will remain relative to the element's size and not fixed.
+Additionally, in order to make a container's width a percentage of its parent element's width, we must explicitly declare its parent element's width.
 We'll go into more depth on relative sizes and screen responsiveness in the next module.

 The `width` property has been saved for last because calculating the width of the form container actually begins a discussion on another property called `box-sizing`.